trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

     * - ``delta.vacuum.min-retention``
       - Minimum retention threshold for the files taken into account for removal by the :ref:`VACUUM<delta-lake-vacuum>` procedure.
+        The equivalent catalog session property is
+        ``vacuum_min_retention``.
       - ``7 DAYS``

 Catalog session properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following table describes :ref:`catalog session properties
-<session-properties-definition>` supported by the Delta Lake connector to
+<session-properties-definition>` supported by the Delta Lake connector:
-configure processing of Parquet files.

-.. list-table:: Parquet catalog session properties
+.. list-table:: Catalog session properties
     :widths: 40, 60, 20
     :header-rows: 1